 - Build relationships with your customers.

 - Build our brand.

-Whether you offer a solution to your clients’ problems, or you fill some sort of a void, it’s important not to lose sight of this.
-Your e-blasts and social media posts are a way to connect with customers as people, on a human level.
+Whether you offer a solution to your clients’ problems, or you fill some sort of void, it’s important not to lose sight of this.
+Your emails and social media posts are a way to connect with customers as people, on a human level.
 To that end, you’ll want to build subscriber lists and gain followers because the more people who sign up, the more people you’ll be able to convert into real clients and customers.